The Landlord & Tenant Board, Ontario

 - Demand a particular method of payment of either post-dated cheques or automatic debit; this is something that must be agreed upon by both parties.

-The passion and determination brought forth by our Paralegals when addressing each matter makes a winning team.
-SW Legal Services has the knowledge, experience and ambition that to resolve your residential disputes by reducing any un-necessary worries and by providing support and guidance throughout the processes.
+The passion and determination brought forth by our paralegals when addressing each matter makes a winning team.
+SW Legal Services PC has the knowledge, experience and ambition that to resolve your residential disputes by reducing any un-necessary worries and by providing support and guidance throughout the processes.

-If you are experiencing a dispute within your residential tenancy and are unsure of what your rights are, please feel free to email us or call us for a free consultation!
+If you are experiencing a dispute within your residential tenancy and are unsure of what your rights are, please feel free to email us or call, or Contact us for a free consultation!